10 Epic Things to See & Do in Ginza on Your Tokyo Adventure

 Hamarikyu Gardens

-Hamarikyu Gardens is one of the best natural escapes in Tokyo.
-It whisks you away from the bustle of the streets of Ginza and Shiodome to a relaxing urban oasis.
+Hamarikyu Gardens is one of the most beautiful natural escapes in Tokyo.
+On my second visit to Tokyo, I loved carving out time to visit this relaxing urban oasis and whisk myself away from the bustle of the streets of Ginza and Shiodome.

 This park is unique, drawing water from Tokyo Bay and shifting with the tide.
 It creates an ever-changing scene.